Honey bee vs yellow jacket: Which buzzes by you?

 Appearance:

-• Honey bee: Golden-brown color, fuzzy bodies perfect for pollen collection
+• Honey bees are a golden-brown color, with fuzzy bodies perfect for pollen collection

-• Yellow jacket: Bright yellow and black, sleek and non-fuzzy bodies.
+• Yellow jackets are bright yellow and black, with sleek and non-fuzzy bodies.

 Behavior:

-• Honey bee: Gentle, primarily visits flowers for pollen and nectar, avoids human interaction unless threatened.
+• Honey bees are gentle, primarily visit flowers for pollen and nectar and avoid human interaction unless threatened.

-• Yellow jacket: Aggressive, scavenging for meat and sweet liquids, often comes into conflict with humans.
+• Yellow jackets are aggressive, scavenge for meat and sweet liquids and often come into conflict with humans.

 Sting:

-• Honey bee: Can sting only once, leading to its death due to abdominal damage.
+• Honey bees can sting only once, which leads to death due to abdominal damage.

-• Yellow jacket: Can sting multiple times without harm to itself, leading to more aggressive and potentially dangerous encounters.
+• Yellow jackets can sting multiple times without harm to itself, leading to more aggressive and potentially dangerous encounters.

 Nests:

-• Honey bee hives: Made of wax, showcasing remarkable hexagonal architecture for honey storage, pollen, and larvae.
-Located in protected areas like tree cavities or man-made bee boxes.
+• Honey bee hives are made of wax, showcasing remarkable hexagonal architecture for honey storage, pollen and larvae.
+They are located in protected areas like tree cavities or man-made bee boxes.

-• Yellow jacket nests: Constructed from chewed cellulose, creating a papery material, often found underground or in secluded, covered areas.
+• Yellow jacket nests are constructed from chewed cellulose, creating a papery material, and are often found underground or in secluded, covered areas.
 Nests can house thousands, presenting hidden dangers due to their aggressive nature when disturbed.

 Fact: In their conflict for resources, yellow jackets can pose a significant threat to honey bee colonies, sometimes even overtaking weak hives.